Jazz Chisholm Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Braves pitching staff ranks eighth in the league.
+- The pitching staff for the Braves has a collective 9.6 K/9, the seventh-best in MLB.

-- The Braves have a 3.35 team ERA that ranks sixth across all league pitching staffs.
+- The Braves have the eighth-ranked team ERA among all league pitching staffs (3.60).

-- Braves pitchers combine to allow the second-fewest home runs in baseball (17 total, 0.7 per game).
+- Braves pitchers combine to surrender the fifth-fewest home runs in baseball (24 total, 0.8 per game).

-- The right-hander's most recent appearance came on Friday against the Houston Astros, when he tossed six innings, surrendering no earned runs while giving up five hits.
+- The righty's most recent time out was on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering four earned runs while giving up five hits.

-- In four games this season, the 23-year-old has put up an ERA of 1.14, with 8.7 strikeouts per nine innings.
-Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.